Brosilio/QuitStealingRam/README.md

 Are you absolutely tired of inefficient programs stealing all of your ram?
 I know I am, and I made this out of pure hatred of being stuck in an OOM state because I disabled swapfiles to preserve my SSD.
 I was too lazy to implement some sort of config file system but the base is there for one.
 Modify the values directly.
 Probably should run it as administrator.
+P.S. there's a memory leak in this somewhere so it might end up killing itself.
+Just restart it if it does.

 ## Instructions
 ```